RaviDataAnalyst/Python-Projects/README.md

 1. Utilize Python to analyze Diwali sales data, extracting valuable insights to drive informed business decisions.
 The analysis will focus on state-wise sales trends, customer demographics (occupation, age, gender), material preferences, and product distribution based on sales.
+2. Conducted an extensive analysis of Spotify data using Python to extract meaningful insights into the relationships between various music attributes.
+The project aimed to uncover patterns related to time, genres, and the correlation between features such as popularity, loudness, and energy.